 First, let the nail varnish dry, then scrape off any excess stain from the garment with a spoon and a paper towel without spreading the stain further.
 Rinse under cold, running water.

-For optimal stain removal, consider pouring a bit of Ariel Washing Powder laundry detergent directly onto the stain.
+For optimal stain removal, consider pouring a bit of Ariel Matic Powder Detergent directly onto the stain.

 Add the nail polish-stained garment directly into the drum of your washing machine alongside similar clothes in terms of colour and fabric type, using the palm trick to determine if your load is the right size.